 Gobies still have health problems especially if the water quality isn’t maintained or lack of proper diet and in the right quantities.

-Gobies are carnivorous and can eat just about anything offered to them.
-The fish can eat fresh well shredded vegetables, live foods, frozen foods, fish flakes, and pellets.
+Gobies are carnivorous and can eat just about anything fed to them.
+They can eat finely shredded fresh vegetables, living foods, frozen foods, fish flakes, and pellets.
 Here are some of the best live or frozen foods.

 Regarding the feeding habits of Gobies, it’s worth noting that they don’t eat foods that are not moving.
-If you feed your fish frozen foods, make sure there is enough current in the water so that the food appears as if it’s moving.
+If you feed your fish frozen foods, make sure there is enough current in the water so that the food looks like it’s moving.

-Gobies have tiny mouths, so whatever food you choose to feed them, remember to have them small enough for the Gobies.
-Food that is too large could cause the food to become stuck in their mouths.
+Gobies have tiny mouths and it’s important that whatever you choose to feed them, remember to have it small enough for your Gobies.
+Food that is too large could end up getting stuck in their mouths.

-The good news is that you can easily breed Gobies.
-The bad news is that because they are aggressive to their species, pairing could be a problem.
-Some Goby species are known to change sexes whenever necessary so, if you only have one gender, one may change sex for spawning.
+The good news is that you can breed Gobies, but the bad news is that because they are aggressive to their species, pairing could be a problem.
+Some Goby species are known to change their sex for breeding.
+If you only have one gender, one may change their sex for spawning.

 Neon Gobies are the best species if you want to breed Gobies because they can spawn even in very small tanks.
 Most male Gobies protect the eggs and even fan them to provide a constant supply of oxygen for proper hatching.

-Once the eggs hatch, they should be transferred into another tank with the right water chemistry so that your fries can survive to adulthood.
+Once the eggs hatch, they should be transferred into another tank with the right water chemistry so that your fries can make it to adulthood.
 Once the fries are big enough, you can transfer them back to the main tank.

-Some Gobies can live in freshwater, others in brackish waters, and the majority in saltwater.
-Freshwater Gobies originate from Asian waters and also make great additions into the aquariums.
+Some Gobies can live in freshwater, others in brackish waters, but the majority live in saltwater.
+Freshwater Gobies originate from Asian waters and also make great additions into freshwater aquariums.
 Some of the most common freshwater Gobies are the Bumblebee Goby, Marbled Goby, Knight Goby, and the Cobalt Goby.